Ops226/kx-packet-inspector/README.md

 # KX Packet Inspector (Guild Wars 2)

-**Disclaimer:** This tool is intended for educational purposes only, allowing users to explore and understand network communication in Guild Wars 2.
-Using this tool may violate the game's Terms of Service.
-Use it responsibly and at your own risk.
+**Disclaimer:** This is a developer tool intended for educational and research purposes only.
+It is a powerful utility and should be used responsibly.
+As with all our tools, its use is governed by our Terms of Service and Acceptable Use Policy.
+Users are responsible for using this tool in compliance with all applicable terms of service.

 ## Overview